Everything You Need to Know About China Plus One

 Risk Mitigation

 Risk mitigation is the likely reason you’re considering China Plus One in the first place.
 Supply chain disruptions can be caused by a number of factors, from natural disasters to political tensions to global pandemics.
-If you’re supplying predominantly from a single country, all it takes is one of these factors to halt your production process.
-China Plus One encourages manufacturers to establish suppliers in multiple countries, reducing risk and resulting in a highly adaptable supply chain that can withstand the unexpected.
+If you’re supplying predominantly from a single country, it only takes one of these disruptions for your production process to be suddenly suspended.
+China Plus One encourages manufacturers to establish suppliers in multiple countries, reducing risk and resulting in a highly adaptable supply chain—one that can withstand the unexpected.

 Better Compliance Management